all-of-us/raw-data-repository/rdr_service/doc/sys_refs/data_capture.rst

 Measurement
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 The Measurement object represents an individual measurement and is a child of PhysicalMeasurements.
 Attributes include value fields for the measurement and codes for where and how the measurement was taken (bodySiteCodeSystem).
-These fields are generally populated by the HealtPro client.
+These fields are generally populated by the HealthPro client.
 ..
 TODO: need more info regarding measurements